Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Preliminaries Problem Definition

 \textbf{Problem Formulation.} In this paper, we consider bounded STL formulae $\phi$ where time intervals $[a,b]$ in $\phi$ are bounded.
 The satisfaction of a bounded STL formula $\phi$ can be computed over bounded trajectories.
 Specifically, we require trajectories with a minimum length of $T_\phi$ where $T_\phi$ is the formula horizon formally defined in \cite{dokhanchi2014line, sadraddini2015robust}.
 For example, for $\phi \coloneqq \mathbf{F}_{[3,8]}\mathbf{G}_{[1,2]} \pi^{\mu} $, we have $T_\phi = 10$.
 We additionally assume that $\phi$ is in positive normal form, i.e., the formula $\phi$ contains no negations, and is build from convex and differentiable predicate functions $\mu$.
 The former assumption is without loss of generality as every STL formula can be re-written into an equivalent STL formula that is in positive normal form \cite{sadraddini2015robust,sadraddini2018formal}.
-The latter assumption is made for computational reasons and can be relaxed.
+The latter assumption is made for computational reasons and can be relaxed, since every STL formula can be transformed into positive normal form (see \cite{sadraddini2015robust} for more details).
 We summarize these assumptions next.

 \begin{assumption} We consider bounded STL formulae $\phi$ in positive normal form.
 We further assume that all predicate functions $\mu$ in $\phi$ are convex and differentiable with respect to $Y_\tau$. \end{assumption}